-Your contract automatically becomes valid after digital registration through our website or registration through your health insurance.
+Your contract automatically becomes valid after digital registration through our website.
 We will send you a written care agreement.

-For registrations by phone or through trade fairs or markets, the contract becomes valid after you have signed and returned it.
+For registrations by phone, the contract becomes valid after you have signed and returned it.

 You have the right to cancel the contract at no cost up to 14 days after it becomes valid.